CharityLogic Software Service Agreement

 8. Support and Professional Services

 a) Support.
+CharityLogic will provide Support Services in accordance with its Support Services Guidelines set out at https://www.icarol.com/icarol-standard-support/.
+Fees for the Support Services are included in the annual Subscription Fees.
 An organization deemed by CharityLogic to be an account in good standing is entitled to identify up to two individuals, called Designated Support Contacts, who are permitted to have direct access to the iCarol support team.
 All other individuals in the organization should refer to a Designated Support Contact at their organization for all questions or issues.

 The person at your organization entitled to identify Designated Support Contacts is any person in your system whom you give Admin rights to.
 Once a change is made, it cannot be changed again for 7 days.

-Support inquiries must be made by submitting a case through the iCarol Online Case Management System or by sending an email to firstname.lastname@example.org.
+Support inquiries must be made by submitting a case through the iCarol Online Case Management System or by sending an email to email@example.com.
 CharityLogic shall make commercially reasonable efforts to respond to inquiries made by a Support Contact within two business days, unless the inquiry is to notify CharityLogic about an application outage, in which case a response will be less than one calendar day.
-Standard support is offered to all accounts in good standing as described at http://go.icarol.com/rs/121-QPF-846/images/iCarol Standard Support Package.pdf
+Standard support is offered to all accounts in good standing as described at https://www.icarol.com/icarol-standard-support/.

 9. Intellectual Property Ownership